-His stories often result in the unexpected.
+His stories result in the unexpected.
 A series of claims-to-fame short stories drew top marks from his old English teacher from school.
 A family history that Harold wrote for his uncle unexpectedly sold in four countries.

 This blog records Harold’s appreciation of everyday life and travel from an historic perspective, often weaving his own family history into unique individualistic posts.
 Please follow, share, and enjoy.